Artumi-Systems-Ltd/pg-backup-separately/README.md

 - **Restore databases and user roles** from individual backup files.
 - **Secure environment configuration**: Settings are stored in a `.env` file, with strict permissions (`chmod 600`).
 - **Permission checks**: Ensures `.env` file has the correct security permissions before running.
+- **Customizable Paths**: Automatically update paths in the `postgresql.conf` file based on environment variables.
+- **Filtering**: Optionally filter databases during restore operations to skip databases that do not match a specified pattern.

 ---